-With implementation of standardized recycling bins at 57 hospitals and residential care sites in the region now complete, staff, patients and visitors are recycling paper, plastic and metal containers and organics.
-Representing a geographic region of 36,303.31 kilometres, and total waste footprint of 22,943 tonnes, the recycling program was implemented by Lower Mainland Facilities Management and Lower Mainland Business Initiatives Support Services.
+With implementation of standardized recycling bins at 57 hospitals and long-term care sites in the region now complete, staff, patients and visitors are recycling paper, plastic and metal containers and organics.
+Representing a geographic region of 36,303.31 kilometres, and total waste footprint of 22,943 tonnes, the recycling program was implemented by Lower Mainland Facilities Management and Lower Mainland Business Initiatives and Support Services.

 Over 500 site-level recycling champions were recruited, helping to inform placement of recycling bins, recycling signage and resource materials, as well as educating fellow staff in their departments.
 Achieving a 37% average recycling rate in 2016, the aim is 50% by 2020.

 Key learnings to date include the importance of:

 - Working with the vendor to determine what is and isn’t recyclable

 - Recognizing the unique clinical context of recycling